This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 NotificationContentInput

-An object represents notification content that you pass in to presentNotificationAsync or as a part of NotificationRequestInput.
+An object which represents notification content that you pass in to presentNotificationAsync or as a part of NotificationRequestInput.

 NameTypeDescription